bluetoothStrawberry/authority/pwm.md

 https://github.com/pwm-project/pwm
 ![](images/tasks.png)

-Now, we know exactly which version of PWN we're running. and there's no exploit available  in the wild for pwm v2.03
+Now, we know exactly which version of PWN we're running and there's no exploit available  in the wild for pwm v2.03

 ![](images/secrets.png)